-These days, the most well-known scoring systems is that of the Wine Advocate created by Robert Parker.
-So synonymous is his system that they’re generally called “Parker Points” and are for better or worse what many people use it to score wines.
-Of course it’s a bizarre system given that wines are rated from 50-100 points but so it goes and the 20 points system isn’t much better.
+These days, the most well-known scoring systems is the 100 point range created by Robert Parker.
+For better or worse, many people use it to score wines although it’s a bizarre system given that wines are rated from 50-100 points but so it goes and the 20 points system isn’t much better.

-While points based on the 100 point system are listed for those who want it as reference, the focus is primarily on the “Vinologue System”.
-This comes from the wine books and is based on three stars.
-If a wine is graded to have zero stars, you won’t see it reviewed here as it’s deemed faulty.
+While points based on the 100 point system are listed for those who want it as reference, the focus is primarily based on three stars which also corresponds to Gold, Silver, and Bronze found in wine competitions.

 An excellent, top-end wine of the region that is worthy of note and possibly enjoying on its own, cellaring, splurging, etc.